-1011 • Did the various medical providers across phases adequately communicate vital 1012 information to each other and to the patient?
-1013 • Does ongoing time-sensitive care (e.g., medical critical care, post-AMI care) continue to 1014 meet accepted and evidence-based standards?
+- Did the various medical providers across phases adequately communicate vital information to each other and to the patient? - Does ongoing time-sensitive care (e.g., medical critical care, post-AMI care) continue to meet accepted and evidence-based standards?

-- Did appropriate patient care records accompany the patient from the beginning to the end of the Episode of Care in a timely fashion? - Does the system have adequate data collection and distribution procedures such that the patient is well informed and the components of the system (e.g., emergency medical dispatchers and field EMS providers) can be evaluated and improve performance?
+- Did appropriate patient care records accompany the patient from the beginning to the end of the episode of care in a timely fashion? - Does the system have adequate data collection and distribution procedures such that the patient is well informed and the components of the system (e.g., emergency medical dispatchers and field EMS providers) can be evaluated and improve performance?

+VII.
+APPENDIX C: GLOSSARY

-- VI.
-APPENDIX B: GLOSSARY - The glossary's purpose is to further explain terms used in this report that may be industry- - specific to regional emergency care systems or healthcare in general.
-The terms are explained - here as they relate to this project's purposes and were derived from multiple sources, including - the expert opinions from the RECS Steering Committee.
+The glossary's purpose is to explain terms used in this report that may be industry-specific to regional emergency care systems or healthcare in general.
+The terms are explained here as they relate to this project's purposes and were derived from multiple sources, including the expert opinions from the REMCS Steering Committee.